nottaro/littleroot/content/_index.md

 [Bunch of Random Pokemon Sprites](poke)

-Why do these notes take so long to sync.
+~~Why do these notes take so long to sync.~~ It's because I added colons to my titles.
+Obsidian is racist.